joedono/House-of-Z/12 - Anguisa Returned/02 Hidden Temple.md

 3. The knight training while the smaller figure watches
 4. The knight bloody on the ground while the smaller figure kneels nearby

+5. The knight brandishing his sword and shield to protect a group of smaller figures from a large figure wearing the same clothes as the small figure from the previous murals

 Along with the words *Name the Tenats* carved above them.

 Simply reciting the first four tenats of Torm (selflessness, focus, drive, sacrifice) out loud will unlock the gate, causing the stone to move aside and revealing the continuing tunnel.
 If the party doesn't remember the tenats, then a DC 20 Religion check will have them remember.